Operation Yellow Ribbon: Totals

 Halifax International Airport received the most flights while Vancouver International Airport received the most passengers.

-Transport Canada and airports involved in the operation also reported a dramatic increase in traffic at their websites for updated and current information concerning news releases, FAQs, and diverted flight information.
+Transport Canada and airports involved in the operation reported a dramatic increase in traffic at their websites for updated and current information concerning news releases, FAQs, and diverted flight information.
 Transport Canada reported that on September 12, 2001, the day after the attacks, there were more than 47,000 visits to their web site alone.
 Halifax International Airport reported that just in September, there were 2.1 million visits to their web site, and in October, half a million.
 Both numbers were far above the average at the time of 40,000 to 50,000 visits per month.